Chocolate Frosted Lemon Cupcakes

 A bright lemon cupcake is filled with a sweet raspberry puree and topped with rich, fudgy Greek yogurt chocolate frosting.
-These Raspberry-Filled Chocolate Lemon Cupcakes are perfect for celebrating!
+These filled Chocolate Lemon Cupcakes are perfect for celebrating!

 You are going to love these cupcakes.
 They start with a bright lemon cake, flavored with lemon zest and juice.
 Once the cupcakes are baked and cooled, you’ll cut a little wedge out of the top of each one to make room for some sweet, homemade raspberry filling.
 I’ve used frozen raspberries so that you can make these cupcakes any time of year.